openflexo-team/openflexo-technology-adapters/README.md

 openflexo-technology-adapters
 =============================

-This repository contains all Openflexo technology adapters maintained by Openflexo team
+This repository contains templates for Openflexo technology adapters